connervieira/Cortex/DOCUMENTATION.md

 2. Click the "Instance Settings" button on the settings page.
 3. Adjust settings as desired.

 The settings here correspond to settings in the instance configuration file.
-These values are described in the documentation for Predator Fabric.
+These values are described in the documentation for Predator.

 ### Recovery